 Debt Relief Orders.
 Is it right for you?

 A debt relief order is a way to get your debts written off.
-If you have a low level of debt and have few assets, our specialist DRO team can apply to the Insolvency Service for you.
+If you have a low level of debt and have few assets or if you have qualified our specialist DRO team can apply to the Insolvency Service for you.

-If you live in Scotland, debt relief order is not an option which is available for you.
-In Scotland, a Minimal Assets Process (MAP) bankruptcy is a similar solution, but it is important to note that it has different risks, fees and benefits associated with it.
+If you live in Scotland, debt relief orders will not be an available option for you.
+In Scotland, a Minimal Assets Process (MAP) bankruptcy is a similar solution, but It is important to note that it has different risks, fees and benefits associated with it.

 Learn more about DROs: